altr3s/Software_Engineering_Home_task_1/README.md

     ```powershell
     wsl --install
     ```
    This command will install the Ubuntu distribution by default.
-If you want a different Linux distribution, you can list available distributions using:
+To install a different Linux distribution, you can list available distributions with:
     ```powershell
     wsl --list --online
     ```